 KCAB has initiated securing the anticipated compensatory mitigation requirement through the purchase of credits from the Northern Kentucky University (NKU) In-Lieu Fee (ILF) Payment Program and the Kentucky Department of Fish and Wildlife Resources (KDFWR).
-Jurisdictional waterbody impacts would require a 2:1 mitigation ratio.
-Perennial stream impacts for poor quality streams would require a 1.5:1 ratio; intermittent stream impacts would require a 1:1 ratio, and ephemeral streams would require a 0.5:1 ratio since the intermittent and ephemeral streams scored as poor quality stream features.
-Stream Rapid Bioassessment Protocols scores ranged from 45 to 166.
+Jurisdictional waterbody impacts (wetlands) would require a 2:1 mitigation ratio.
+Perennial stream impacts for poor quality streams require a 1.5 :1 ratio and a 3:1 ratio for excellent streams.
+Poor quality intermittent stream impacts require a 1:1 ratio and average quality intermittent stream impacts require a 1.5:1 ratio.
+Ephemeral streams would require a 0.5:1 ratio.
 The ILF Payment Program requires an increase of 20 percent for temporal loss.
-Therefore, the mitigation units will require a 20 percent increase.
+Therefore, the mitigation units require a 20 percent increase.
 Wetland impacts are rounded to the nearest tenth of an acre.
-The mitigation requirements for the full build out of the Proposed Action are shown in Table 5-19.
-Although as previously discussed, the mitigation requirements may be reduced depending on final design and phasing of the air cargo facility.
+The mitigation requirements for Proposed Action are shown in Table 5-19.